raghnall6402/Adam-John-Map-Generator/README.md

 John: Hopefully by this point we can clear up any issues that we run across and implement various UI elements such as more options for  map generation like choosing which implemented terrain types to be used and the size of the maps, as well as the ability to  print/save(?) the map.

 ## Group Responsibilities
-Here each group member gets a section where they, as an individual, detail what they are responsible for in this project.
-Each group member writes their own Responsibility section.
-Include the milestones and final deliverable.

 ### Adam Melle @adam-melle
-Will be responsible for creating the tile array and printing to the window.
+First Milestone: Will be responsible for creating the tile array and printing to the window.
-Also will be working on randomly generating the map
+Second Milestone: We will both be working on randomly generating the map.

 ### John Perkins @raghnall6402
-Will be responsible for creating the hash table for the graphics.
+First Milestone: Will be responsible for creating the hash table for the graphics.
-Also will be working on randomly generating the map.
+Second Milestone: We will both be working on randomly generating the map.